Default Bayesian Model Selection of Constrained Multivariate Normal Linear Models: Introduction

+First it is important to note that classical significance tests are not particularly suitable for this problem as we would require to specify a central (null) model, which we would then reject or not given the observed data.
+Furthermore classical p values are not available for testing multiple nonnested models such as $M_1:\beta_1=\beta_2=\beta_3$ versus $M_2:\beta_1=\beta_2<\beta_3$ versus $M_3:\beta_1<\beta_2=\beta_3$ versus $M_4:\text{neither }H_1,~H_2,~\text{nor }H_3$.
+Furthermore information criteria such as the AIC, BIC, or DIC are also not suitable for this model selection problem as these methods quantify the complexity of a model based on the number of free parameters.
+This number however is ill-defined for models containing order constraints.

-A useful and increasingly popular method for such a model selection problem is the Bayes factor, a Bayesian criterion originally proposed by \cite{Jeffreys}.
-A well-known property of the Bayes factor is that it can be very sensitive to the chosen prior distribution of the parameters that are tested, and therefore arbitrary prior specification should be avoided.
+For this reason we focus on the Bayes factor, the Bayesian criterion for model selection and hypothesis testing \cite{Jeffreys}, given its proven effectiveness for selecting among competing order constrained models \citep{Hoijtink:2011}.
+A well-known property of the Bayes factor is that it can be very sensitive to the chosen prior distribution of the parameters that are tested \citep{Kass:1995,DeSantis:1997}.
+Arbitrary prior specification should therefore be avoided.
 Prior specification for the parameters under all the $T$ separate models based on prior beliefs can be a challenging and time-consuming endeavour however \citep{Berger:2006}.
 Furthermore noninformative improper priors can also not be used as the Bayes factor would depend on undefined constants.
-For this reason there has been an extensive development of so-called default or automatic Bayes factors where a small subset of the data is used for prior specification \citep[e.g.][and the references therein]{Spiegelhalter:1982,OHagan:1995,Berger:1996,Berger:1999,Moreno:1998,Berger:2004,Klugkist:2005,Mulder:2009,Rouder:2009,Klugkist:2010,Hoijtink:2011,Gu:2014,Gu:2017,Consonni:2017,BoingMessing:2017,MulderFox:2018,MulderOlsson:2019}.
+For this reason there has been an extensive development of so-called default or automatic Bayes factors where a small subset of the data is used for prior specification \citep[e.g.][and the references therein]{Spiegelhalter:1982,OHagan:1995,Berger:1996,Berger:1999,Moreno:1998,Berger:2004,Klugkist:2005,Mulder:2009,Rouder:2009,Klugkist:2010,Gu:2014,Gu:2017,Consonni:2017,BoingMessing:2017,Mulder:2018,MulderOlsson:2019}.

+So far however there has been very little literature on default Bayes factors under the multivariate normal linear model despite the wide spread applicability of the model.
+An exception is the default Bayes factor proposed in \cite{Mulder:2010} which was implemented in the BIEMS software package \citep{Mulder:2012}.
+The methodology is computationally very intensive due to the random selection of many minimal training samples and the fact that equality constraints are approximated with approximate equalities with an arbitrarily small evaluation bound.
+This limits the applicability of the methodology for general testing in applied research.
+For this reason an alternative, and computationally cheaper method is proposed here.